lsst-dm/dmtn-091/index.rst

 This document serves to define dataset types and sizes for semi-automated monitoring of scientific performance for the LSST DRP and AP pipelines.

-It present defines guidelines for CI, SMALL, MEDIUM, and LARGE datasets and presents a brief introduction to some currently existing datasets.
+It presently defines guidelines for CI, SMALL, MEDIUM, and LARGE datasets and provides a brief introduction to some currently existing datasets.

 ============
 Related Work